gerelee357/INT-based-IoT-anomaly-detection-with-1D-CNN-model/Building_SDN_testbed.md

 # Building SDN testbed with P4 virtual switch and ONOS network controller

 **1. Operating system requirement**

 	- Ubuntu 18.04:
 	- Kernel version ( check it by using 'uname -r' command )    4.15.0-166-generic

-**2. Controller  ONOS-2.4.0**
+**2. Download ONOS-2.4.0 controller.**

- 	Download following commit published on Jun 4, 2020, because this version supports INT GUI.
+ 	Download the following commit published on Jun 4, 2020, because this version supports INT GUI.
 	https://github.com/opennetworkinglab/onos/tree/555617a9f918209cfd6b2c283d6a80638f83c17a

-**3. After downloading ONOS,  extracting it and rename into onos.
-Then read  README.md  in onos directory.
-Install nessarry packages for building SDN network with P4 by using following script.**
+**3. Once ONOS has been downloaded, extract the files and rename the extracted folder to 'onos'.
+Next, navigate to the 'onos' directory and read the README.md file.
+Then, install the necessary packages required for constructing the SDN network with P4 by executing the following script.**

 	cd onos/tools/dev/p4vm
 	./install-p4-tools.sh

-5. Before installing ONOS itself, please install bazel.
-Add Bazel distribution URL as a package source.
+**3. Before you proceed with the installation of ONOS, it's necessary to install Bazel, which is required for compiling ONOS.
+Add the Bazel distribution URL as a package source before installing it.**

 	echo "deb [arch=amd64] https://storage.googleapis.com/bazel-apt stable jdk1.8" | sudo tee /etc/apt/sources.list.d/bazel.list
 	curl https://bazel.build/bazel-release.pub.gpg | sudo apt-key add -